sSolal/Endive/ROADMAP.md

 ## History

 ### Last commits' changes:

+*   **Peano helper**, build a helper that converts numeric symbols to their corresponding Peano numerals.

 *   **Display parentheses**, the __repr__ method of objects should take into account precedences to put parentheses where needed.
 *   **Custom display**, add a way to customize the display of certain objects (arithmetic operations).